-Central Otago is home to three of New Zealand's Great Rides but the entire region is criss-crossed with cycling and mountain biking trails for adventurous and leisure cyclists alike.
+Central Otago is home to four of New Zealand's Great Rides but the entire region is criss-crossed with cycling and mountain biking trails for adventurous and leisure cyclists alike.

 The Otago Central Rail Trail is the original Great Ride and is on many peoples 'must-do' lists.